StephenCoady/college-papers/README.md

 This is a collection of some of the papers and reports I wrote during my final year of college.

-Latex was used to write all of these reports and each has an associated practical element.
+LateX was used to write all of these reports and each has an associated practical element.

 ---